fxtatools/pyfx_dispatch_oanda/README.md

 is created, then installing this project and a set of optional dependencies within that virtual environment.

-For Python dependency selection, the `make sync` task will use set of optional dependencies specified in `requirements.in` as well as any dependencies listed in the optional `requirements.local` file, if the file exists.
+For Python dependency selection, the `make sync` task will use the set of optional dependencies specified in `requirements.in` as well as any dependencies listed in the optional `requirements.local` file, if the file exists.
 Lastly, the main runtime dependencies will be selected as enumerated in `pyproject.toml`.
 The dependency selection is managed